 Pause Collagen Boosting Moisturizer contains skin-conditioning fatty acids and B vitamins that work to promote healthy skin.
 The formula features the brand's "Pause Complex," which combines vitamins, antioxidants and peptides that help boost collagen production.

-Dr. Frank likes Caudalie Vinoperfect Brightening Moisturizer, a lightweight gel that contains niacinamide and hyaluronic acid for a boost of hydration.
+Frank likes Caudalie's brightening moisturizer, a lightweight gel that contains niacinamide and hyaluronic acid for a boost of hydration.
 It can be applied in the mornings to the face and neck in order to brighten and moisturize the skin.

 Exfoliator for your 40s